lmcrean/Hoverboard/README.md

 <img width="710" alt="website preview as responsive design" src="https://github.com/lmcrean/Hoverboard/assets/133490867/9436e6e3-25d5-43df-9a30-454d3e24d154">

-## Introduction from the Developer
-I designed a responsive homepage and product introduction for a Virtual Learning Environment.
+I designed a responsive product introduction for a Virtual Learning Environment.
 The key focus for the project was responsive CSS, using flex and grid displays to allow the website to be viewed comfortably on different devices.
+The design utilised consistent font pairings, border-styles, padding and color themes to reinforce the visual branding of the product.

 # Documentation
 ## User Stories